em3ndez/tiny-web-server/README.md

 Currently, TinyWeb supports HTTP, which is suitable for development and testing environments.
 However, for production environments, it's crucial to secure HTTP channels using HTTPS.
 This can be achieved by fronting TinyWeb with a reverse proxy like Nginx or Apache, which can handle SSL/TLS termination.
+There are also reverse-reverse proxies (tunnels) that with code I have not done yet, could work.

 ### Securing WebSocket Channels

-TinyWeb currently supports WebSocket (WS) connections, which are not encrypted.
-For secure communication, it's important to use Secure WebSocket (WSS) connections.
-Similar to HTTP, you can achieve this by using a reverse proxy that supports SSL/TLS termination for WebSockets.
+Same notes as above - the current implementation is `ws://` not `wss://`

 ## TinyWeb Performance

 Performance testing for TinyWeb has not been extensively conducted.
-However, due to its lightweight nature and minimal dependencies, TinyWeb is expected to perform efficiently for small to medium-sized applications.
+However, due to its lightweight nature and minimal dependencies, TinyWeb is expected to perform efficiently for small to medium-sized applications, but nor 10K class application serving.

 # Build and Test of TinyWeb itself